 Did you know that a movement linked to this ideology emerged as early as 1905, and thus SDE may be regarded as the political party that has been continuously active for the longest time in Estonia?

-Social democracy as a political thought has deep roots in Estonia: the Social Democratic Party is celebrating its 110th anniversary in 2015.
-The SDE may also be regarded as the political party that has been continuously active for the longest time in Estonia.
-A movement linked to this ideology emerged as early as 1905; in the 1919 Constituent Assembly – the first parliament of the Republic of Estonia – three quarters of the seats belonged to political parties with a social democratic leaning.
-Thus the forerunners of the Social Democrats played a decisive role in founding and developing the Estonian state during the 1920s.
+Social democracy as a political thought has deep roots in Estonia: the Social Democratic Party is celebrating its 115th anniversary in 2020.
+The Social Democratic Party may also be regarded as the political party that has been continuously active for the longest time in Estonia.
+A movement that supported this ideology emerged as early as in 1905, and in the first Parliament of the Republic of Estonia, the Constituent Assembly, which convened in 1919, three quarters of the seats belonged to political parties championing social democratic ideals.
+Thus, the forerunners of the Social Democrats played a decisive role in founding and developing the Estonian state during the 1920s.

 Your feedback is important.
 Please share it with us!